 For the last few days, the Holy Spirit has been convicting me in the area of grace and how it is easy to not walk in grace towards others even when God is being gracious with us.
 Scripture tells us we all see in a glass darkly and know and see in part.
 We are all on the road of growth, learning, and sanctification at different places and paces.
 When the Holy Spirit begins revealing truth, the enemy wants us to use that trust against other believers.
 The enemy wants us to become prideful over our revelation; we must stand against that.

-2 Corinthians 12:7-10 NKJV “And lest I should be exalted above measure by the abundance of the revelations, a thorn in the flesh was given to me, a messenger of Satan to buffet me, lest I be exalted above measure.
-8 Concerning this thing I pleaded with the Lord three times that it might depart from me.
-9 And He said to me, “My grace is sufficient for you, for My strength is made perfect in weakness.”
-Therefore most gladly I will rather boast in my infirmities, that the power of Christ may rest upon me.
-10 Therefore I take pleasure in infirmities, in reproaches, in needs, in persecutions, in distresses, for Christ’s sake.
+2 Corinthians 12:7-10 TLV “even in the extraordinary quality of the revelations.
+So that I would not exalt myself, a thorn in the flesh was given to me—a a messenger of satan to torment me, so I would not exalt myself.
+8 I pleaded with the Lord three times about this, that it might leave me.
+9 But He said to me, “My grace is sufficient for you, for power is made perfect in weakness.”
+Therefore I will boast all the more gladly in my weaknesses, so that the power of Messiah may dwell in me.
+10 For Messiah’s sake, then, I delight in weaknesses, in insults, in distresses, in persecutions, in calamities.
 For when I am weak, then I am strong.”

 The Lord gave Paul a thorn to prevent pride in his life; what a blessing!
 We don’t know what the thorn was, and I’m not going to speculate, but I will say I don’t believe it was a physical sickness.
 The point is not what was the thorn, but why was it given?
 To help Paul walk in humility.
 As Christians, we should not allow our walk with the Lord to create pride.
 If we are in a season of revelation, it is the Spirit’s doing, not ours.